Computer Science

 The programs of study in computer science are designed with the versatility to prepare students for careers in a rapidly changing profession and to allow strong preparation for graduate education in the field.
 In addition to the courses in the major, the programs emphasize foundation courses in the sciences and in applied mathematics.
 The programs also provide sufficient flexibility with electives to permit a student to pursue a minor in a technical or non-technical field.
 Computer Science graduates are in demand in any discipline where computing expertise is needed, from the computing industry to science and technical applications to the arts.

-Students should contact their advisor at the College of Computing & Informatics for a current list of computer science track and elective courses.
+Students should contact their advisor at the College of Computing & Informatics for a current list of computer science concentration and elective courses.

 Concentrations